 Services

 Paws & Remember offers both individual and group support for adults.
-Whether your pet is a dog, cat, gerbil, bird, snake, horse or fish, I look forward to providing support as you travel your this journey.
+Whether your pet is a dog, cat, gerbil, bird, snake, horse, or fish, I am honored to provide support as you navigate your grief journey

 Assessment for Surrendering, Rehoming or Behavioral Euthanasia

-This is NOT for clients who are looking for training options or animals with a terminal diagnosis or in end-of-life stages.
+Please note: This session is not intended for clients seeking training options or for pets with a terminal diagnosis or in end-of-life stages..

 End-of-Life or After-Death Pet Loss Support Session